 Stretching plays a big part too and they can show you particular ones that target your calf and foot muscles to keep them loose and limber.

 Preventative stretches and endurance exercises can play a big part in preventing shin splints.
 You can do balance exercises too.
 You may also be given a regimen by your Rosedale physical therapist that will keep you on the right track to keeping shin splints from becoming a long term problem.
 Your choice of footwear can also offer the best support and try to do exercises on a softer surface than something like hard concrete.

 Shin splints are aggravating for many people, but they can be managed over time through exercises and stretching.
 A physical therapist is an excellent resource and you should use them if your doctor recommends it.
 Look for ones who have experience in treating shin splints or MTSS.
 Then you will be able to enjoy sports or exercise again.

-Contact Levittown’s Most Trusted Physical Therapy & Rehabilitation Center Today
+Contact New York’s Most Trusted Physical Therapy & Rehabilitation Center Today

-Do you live in the Levittown area and need physical therapy to help you with a shin injury?
+Do you live in New York and need physical therapy to help you with a shin injury?
 Phoenix Physical Therapy Rehabilitation PLLC has an office there as well as in Rosedale and Brooklyn.
 Their staff can work closely with you to help you get back to where you were before you were injured.
 Make an appointment today by calling: 347-733-1916

 Phoenix Physical Therapy

 Rosedale, NY, 11422